calmebob/flagquiz/README.md

 # Flag Quiz 🇯🇵 🇰🇷 🇩🇪 🇨🇳 🇺🇸 🇫🇷 🇪🇸 🇮🇹 🇷🇺 🇬🇧

-A simple flag quiz game.
+A simple flag quiz game built to help my son memorize the flags of the world.

 Made with React + Vite